brendanzab/language-garden/elab-record-patching/README.md

 Implicit function types and unification could be convenient.
 This could be challenging to implement in the presence coercive subtyping, however.
-Apparently total space conversion addresses some of the same pain points as implicit parameters, but I'm still somewhat skeptical of this!
+Apparently total space conversion addresses some of the same pain points as implicit parameters, but I'm still somewhat sceptical of this!

 ### Patches elaborate to large, unfolded terms